Ambrolauri Social Inclusion Centre opens doors for people with disabilities and the local community

-Creating space for everyone
+Creating Space for Everyone

 May 24, 2022

-Nona Gudulidze, a serene, fifty-year-old nurse from Georgia’s mountainous Racha region, never imagined that she would be unable to walk or even to find work.
+Nona Gudulidze, a serene, a fifty-year-old nurse from Georgia’s mountainous Racha region, never imagined that she would be unable to walk or even find work.
 Her life, however, changed forever when a 2020 car accident left her in a wheelchair.

 The lack of accessible public infrastructure and disability-friendly jobs left her “sitting at a window and looking at life passing by,” she recalls.
 Now, a new multifunctional centre of social inclusion is about to open in her hometown; Nona and dozens of other people with disabilities will gain a much-awaited chance to reclaim their professional and social lives.